 - Use a deep cultivation technique that mixes the top 6″ inches of soil, mulch, and organic matter into the top 24″ inches of soil.
-Note that you should not till the soil when it is very wet as this will damage soil structure.
+Note that you should not till the soil when it is very wet, as this will damage the soil structure.

 - If you have low spots on your property, create a rain garden to help capture runoff and sediment.

 It is possible to garden successfully with any texture of the soil as long as you clearly understand all of the attributes of your soil.
 This knowledge can empower you to improve the soil to its greatest potential.

 It also informs you regarding which crops are most likely to be successful in your correctly amended soil.